 Before using ACV for medicinal purposes, consult your physician, pharmacist, or other healthcare professional to be sure of its risk and side effects.

 Also, diligently go through the directions mentioned in the label to avoid any risks.

 What is the scientific evidence for the benefits of ACV?
 5 Benefits

 The five proven benefits with sufficient scientific evidence include:

-- Weight loss: Researches have stated that ACV helps in weight management, lowering lipid levels, and prevents fat deposition around the organs.
+- Weight loss: Researchers have stated that ACV helps in weight management, lowers lipid levels, and prevents fat deposition around the organs.

 - Antibacterial: ACV has multiple antimicrobial properties on different microbial species, affecting its growth.

-- ACV helps in detoxification of the body.
+- ACV helps in the detoxification of the body.

 Top 20 Benefits of Drinking Apple Cider Vinegar Related Articles

 Apple Cider Vinegar: Myths and Facts About Benefits and RemediesApple cider vinegar (ACV) has health benefits for weight loss, blood sugar regulation, and other concerns, but it is ineffective for other things.
 Consume a few tablespoons of vinegar diluted in water to protect your health.
 An acetic acid-forming bacterium Acetobacter helps make ACV.